Association of Friends of Scientific and Technical Collections

 The AACST is a partner of the University and is not subordinate to any of its departments:

-Its scope of operations was clearly defined at the time of its creation, both by its founders and by the University (with the approval of the relevant government agency) and its Collections Department at the time.
+Its scope of operations was clearly defined at the time of its creation, both by its founders and by the University (with input from the relevant government ministry) and its Collections Department at that time.

-However, it goes without saying that any work on the University’s collections (or, by delegation, under the responsibility of the Historical Heritage Department or a research laboratory) may only be carried out with the approval of the Historical Heritage Department or the research laboratory.
+However, of course, any work on the University’s collections (or, by delegation, under the responsibility of the Historical Heritage Service or a research laboratory) may only be carried out with the approval of the SPH or the research laboratory.

 office